 As a registered dietitian who works for the dairy industry, I am often asked, “Is organic milk healthier than regular milk?”
-The short answer is no. There is no difference in health benefits of dairy, quality, or milk safety between organic and conventional milk.
+The short answer is no. Organic milk vs. regular milk is a hard decision for some people.
+There is no difference in health benefits of dairy, quality, or milk safety between organic and conventional milk.
 The difference between organic milk versus regular milk lies in the farming practices, rather than the end-product, delicious, good-for-you milk.

 Grass Fed Milk

 Milk showcasing the USDA Organic seal on the label has come from a farm that adheres to the following set of regulations:

 - Cows are exclusively given feed grown without the use of pesticides or commercial fertilizers.